BreckEmert/Splendor-AI/README.md

 ## Overview

-- **Reinforcement Learning Approach**: Capable of human-level performance after just minutes of training.
+- **Reinforcement Learning Approach**: Capable of human-level performance.
+In its current state though, it can only learn well in an easier version of the game with more starting resources.
-- **Brute Force Approach**: Approaches human-level performance by searching thousands of game states per second, bypassing unnecessary logic during the random search.
+- **Brute Force Approach**: Approaches acceptable performance by searching thousands of game states per second.
+I use it as a jump-off point for the replay pool.

 ## Features

-- **Double Dueling Deep Q-Network (DDQN)**: Mitigates overestimation bias by decoupling action selection from Q-value evaluation.
+- **DDQN RL approach**: An expansion of Q-learning that mitigates overestimation bias by decoupling action selection from Q-value evaluation.
-- **Efficient Game Environment**: Includes a robust game environment capable of simulating hundreds of games per second as most operations are vectorized in Numpy.
+- **Efficient Game Environment**: Includes a game environment that simulates hundreds of games per second as most operations are vectorized in Numpy.
-- **Appealing Visualization**: Generates frames of the games at each state along with card counts and move descriptions.
+- **Visualization**: Generates frames of the games at each state along with card counts and move descriptions.
-- **Modular Design**: Allows easy swapping and customization of components, strategies and model design.
+- **Modular Design**: I built this in a fully object-oriented, clean and commented way.
+Although the overall game is too complex to fully redo, you should have an easy time changing any specific set of features you want.

 ## Getting Started

 To get started with the project, clone the repository and follow the setup instructions below.
 After setting things up, you can run `run.py` with your preferred settings!
 This project utilizes a VSCode DevContainer and a Docker environment, so all dependencies are automatically managed.

-### Requirements
+## Requirements
-- **Docker** - Ensure Docker is installed and running on your system
+- **Docker** - Ensure Docker is installed and running on your system.
-- **VSCode (optional)** - For seamlessly using the DevContainer.
+- **VSCode** - I use a DevContainer for other parts of the setup.
 - **Cuda GPU compatibility (optional)** - The code is optimized for GPU execution using CUDA.
-If your GPU is not CUDA-compatible, you may need to make minor adjustments to the code.

 ```bash
 git clone https://github.com/BreckEmert/Splendor-AI